-If you manage your own social networks, it’s highly likely that you will have heard of HootSuite and may already be using it.
+If you manage your own social networks, then it’s highly likely you’ve come across social media management tools like HootSuite, and may already be using it.
 Good for you!

 Social media management tools like Hootsuite and Sprout Social are great for scheduling content across many social channels, months in advance – not only saving you the daily task of coming up with witty, relevant, valuable content but also giving you more time to spend with your audience.